Friedrich von Esmarch: Influence

 No part of Esmarch's work is more widely known than that which deals with First Aid, his First Aid on the Battlefield and First Aid to the Injured being popular manuals on the subject.
 The latter is the substance of a course of lectures delivered by him in 1881 to a Samaritan School, the first of the kind in Germany, founded by Esmarch in 1881, in imitation of the St John Ambulance classes which had been organized in England in 1878.
 These lectures were very generally adopted as a manual for first aid students, edition after edition having been called for, and they have been translated into numerous languages, the English version being the work of HRH Princess Christian.

-No ambulance course would be complete without a demonstration of the Esmarch bandage.
-It is a three-sided piece of linen or cotton, of which the base measures 4 feet and the sides 2 feet 10 inches.
-It can be used folded or open, and applied in thirty-two different ways.
-It answers every purpose for temporary dressing and field-work, while its great recommendation is that the means for making it are always at hand.
+At the time, no ambulance course would be complete without a demonstration of the Esmarch bandage.
+It was a three-sided piece of linen or cotton, of which the base measures 120 cm and the sides 85 cm.
+It could be used folded or open, and applied in thirty-two different ways.
+It answered every purpose for temporary dressing and field-work, while its great recommendation was that the means for making it were always at hand.

 In 1857 Esmarch wrote an article together with the psychiatrist Peter Willers Jessen.
 They had discovered the connection between syphilis and general paralysis of the insane.
 Esmarch also observed a link between syphilis and cancer in 1877.